woheedev/prettier-plugin-rust/README.md

   - You can also use the plugin programmatically:

     ```ts
-    import prettier from "prettier";
+    import prettier from 'prettier';
-    import * as rustPlugin from "prettier-plugin-rust";
+    import * as rustPlugin from 'prettier-plugin-rust';

     prettier.format(code, { plugins: [rustPlugin] });
     ```